AudranDoublet/opr/README.md

 * spray and foam rendering

 A documentation for scenes configuration doesn't exists, but the scenes in `data/scenes` folder are exhaustive.

+# Conclusion

+This project took us a lot of time, coffee and health to realize, but we arrived to results we didn't originally expect and looking back, we learned a lot of things.

+A special thanks to **Jan Bender** and **Dan Koschier** for all there work in the field and more specifically for the paper `Smoothed Particle Hydrodynamics
+Techniques for the Physics Based Simulation of Fluids and Solids` that is an excellent introduction to fluid simulation.

+BTW, If you wonder where **OPR** comes from: it's the abbreviation of "On Peut Renommer" (in french), which means "We Can Rename".
+The day we created the repository, we had no inspiration, and we just forgot to rename the project since then.